Januto30/Januto30/README.md

 <!-- ## 👋 &nbsp;Hola!
 Em dic Jan Prats -->

 ### 👨🏻‍💻 &nbsp;About Me
-💡 &nbsp; M'agrada explorar noves tecnologies i aprofundir al màxim en allò que em motiva.\
+💡 &nbsp; I enjoy exploring new technologies and diving deep into what drives my curiosity.\
-🎓 &nbsp;Estic estudiant Enginyeria Informàtica a la Universitat Pompeu Fabra.\
+🎓 &nbsp;I'm currently pursuing a Computer Engineering degree at Universitat Pompeu Fabra.\
-🌱 &nbsp;Actualment estic aprenent desenvolupament web.\
+🌱 &nbsp;I’m currently focused on learning cybersecurity.\
-✉️ &nbsp;Pots enviar-me un correu electrònic a jan.prats04@gmail.com.\
+✉️ &nbsp;Feel free to reach out to me at jan.prats04@gmail.com.\
-📄 &nbsp;Si us plau, fes una ullada al meu currículum per obtenir més detalls sobre mi.
-Estic obert a comentaris i suggeriments!\
+📄 &nbsp;Please take a look at my curriculum for more details about my skills and experience.\

 ### 🛠 &nbsp;Tech Stack
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)&nbsp;